LaboratorioBasiDiDati-Univaq/Java_JDBC_Example_MySQL/README.md

 ## Installation

 This is a Maven-based project.
 Simply download the code and open it in any Maven-enabled IDE such as Netbeans or Eclipse.
 Since this example uses a MySQL database, you need a working instance of **MySQL version 8 or above**.
-Instructions on how to setup the sample database are embedded as comments in the class code.
+The application is able to create and populate/reset the database before running the example queries.
+The creation and population scripts are in the resources folder.
+However, you always need to manually create the database schema and the database user as indicated in the code.
+The main application class contains three boolean switches that can be used to control this behaviour.

 ---